Groops social app

 Tinder

-I looked at Tinder dating app because I wanted to investigate how they went about connecting users who were located near each other and the ways they went about gaining user trust and keeping users safe.
+I looked at Tinder because I wanted to investigate how they went about connecting users who were located near each other and the ways they went about gaining user trust and keeping users safe while doing so.

 Bumble